St Joseph's Church, Pont-Aven: Description

 Descriptive comment: Latin cross with three aisles.
 Sacristy to the north at the fifth bay.
 South porch in alignment with the third bay.
 Western gate in arch inscribed in a front building topped by an open bell tower chamber, cushioned by a hexagonal steeple.
-Structural work in the rubble coated with the exception of the western elevation and window bays and quoins, stone.
-Two lateral chapels, one to the north, one to the south, at the seventh bay, forming a false transept.
+Structural work in the rubble coated, except the western elevation and window bays and quoins, stone.
+Two lateral chapels, one to the north, and one to the south, at the seventh bay, forming a false transept.
 The nave has seven bays covered with paneling painted blue tie-in.
 Arched vaults directly into the chamfered square pillars.
-Floor covered with slabs of granite.
+The floor is covered with slabs of granite.